-Sometimes you will want to edit MIDI data directly from a connected MIDI device like a music keyboard or pad controller.
-Sometimes you will want to use the mouse.
-Sometimes you'll want the fine-grain control, precision and speed of entry that comes from using a custom note entry dialog.
+Editing MIDI can be a tedious task.
+Ardour allows using a connected MIDI device like a music keyboard or pad controller, or use the mouse.
+A third option, providing fine-grain control, precision and speed of entry comes from using a custom note entry dialog.

 The step entry dialog is accessed via a right click context menu on the rec-enable button, because step entry is related to recording MIDI data.
-You cannot simultaneously step edit and record MIDI via the track's MIDI port.
+Step editing and recording MIDI via the track's MIDI port cannot happen simultaneously.

 The dialog (quite closely modelled on Logic's) contains: